Recognize & Write Full Characters with the Sun, Moon, and Rising Signs

 You realize, after you have interacted with him on the page for a while, that he is raging inside because when his world fell apart (doesn't it always?), he felt powerless to take care of his family, and in this ex-soldier, that makes him want to take up the fight.

 Maybe he had a chance to kill the bad guy, but he isn't a murderer, so he didn’t.
 But that led to a nuclear apocalypse.
-Now he is on a mission to regain power and get revenge.
-Power and revenge.
-Hmm.
-Now you start thinking about Scorpio.

-Is this plot starting to sound familiar?
-What if his sun is in Sagittarius because he is obviously that, but inside, he is a Scorpio?
-Let’s give him a Scorpio moon.
 Okay, now this character of Cooper Howard from Fallout is truly coming to life.
 He is clearly recognizable as a Sagittarius with Scorpio influences, but he is not a caricature.

 We know him, but he can surprise us.
-We also know what we hope from him: that he will find freedom, truth, and justice, and that he can stop being the cynical monster he has become.
+We also know what we hope from him: that he will find freedom, truth, and true justice, and that he can stop being the cynical monster he has become.
 It's an interaction between the audience's questions and expectations for Sagittarius and Scorpio and the writer’s answers.

 RELATED POST: FALLOUT Season 1 | The Four ♐♐️♐️♐️ Horsemen of the Apocalypse on Amazon Prime